jbampton/couchdb/src/weatherreport/README.md

 $ ./weatherreport --etc /path/to/etc nodes_connected
 [warning] Cluster member node3@127.0.0.1 is not connected to this node.
 Please check whether it is down.
 ```

-## Contributing

-0. Read DEVELOPMENT.md
-1. Fork the project on [Github](https://github.com/cloudant/weatherreport).
-2. Make your changes or additions on a "topic" branch, test and
-   document them.
-If you are making a new diagnostic, make sure you
-   give some module-level information about the checks it
-   performs. *Note*: diagnostics _should not_ make modifications, only
-   inspect things.
-3. Push to your fork and send a pull-request.
-4. A project committer will review your pull-request and get back to you.